 Preparedness

 Threats to the public are always present.
 They can be from natural or man-made causes and can lead to the onset of public health incidents.
 Preparedness is something everyone can do to feel more confident when they do arise.
-Public health is here to support, guide, help, and encourage individuals, families, and communities to thrive before, during, and after all hazards.
+Public Health is here to support, guide, help, and encourage individuals, families, and communities to thrive before, during, and after all hazards.

 • One gallon of water per person per day for at least three days, for drinking and sanitation